 A Gallery wall is the perfect solution to dress up a blank wall or a spot that look weirdly empty.
 As we just built that open dressing of ours (read about the DIY), I realized that we have a part of our wall that feels really naked now.
 It struck me as the perfect spot to build a gallery wall.
 So now that I have the spot, I need the art… But I asked myself, shouldn’t it be the other way around?
 It seems to me that it’s kind of fake to buy art just to make a gallery wall.
 So how can I make it authentic?
 Should I wait years to gather the best art prints, that have a signification to me or that recall memory?
 I wish I could, but really what I want right now is for that void on my wall to disappear.

 Make it authentic

-I gave it some thoughts and, as much as I don’t want a weirdly empty wall on my wall, I also don’t want this gallery wall looking like it has no personality.
+I gave it some thoughts and, as much as I don’t want a weirdly empty wall, I also don’t want this gallery wall looking like it has no personality.
 So here are some of the solutions I came up with.

 - Choose a personal object that will integrate itself easily to your gallery wall.
 It can be a beautiful picture of family and friends, a hand-painted plate, a small mirror really anything that’s hangable.

 - Go to the local flea market and look for a piece that you like.
 I find that flea market things can really add some authenticity to the decor.
 The secret is to imagine it in another context to see its true potential.

 - Find the masterpiece of your gallery wall.
 Find your crowning jewel, look for it and build this gallery wall around this piece.
 I’m thinking of building mine around one poster from hotel magique (If you don’t know hotel magique, believe me, you’ll love it! more about it here)

 - Frame a poster from an event that happened in your town.
 Some of these are frequently so well designed that it could be art.
 So why not take one that appeals to your taste?
 It will add some authenticity to it and anchored it into your universe.